 - 1 cup filtered water

-To make the date syrup: stick dates in 1 cup of filtered water and let soak for 1 hour or up to 24 hours (I stick it in the fridge if they are going to be soaking for more than an hour).
-Once softened.
-Throw the dates in a food processor or blender (with the soaked date water) and process until smooth.
+Stick dates in 1 cup of filtered water and let soak for 1 hour or up to 24 hours (I stick it in the fridge if they are going to be soaking for more than an hour).
+Once softened, throw the dates in a food processor or blender (with the soaked date water) and process until smooth.

 Pour half of the flour mixture into date mixture and whisk until combined.
 Next, add in the buttermilk and stir.
 Finally, add the rest of the flour mixture until everything is incorporated and you are left with a thick batter.

 Evenly distribute the batter between 12 cupcake tins (they should end up about 3/4 full) and bake for 20 minutes or until golden on the top.

 Remove from oven and let cool.

 Use an electric mixer to mix all the ingredients until light and fluffy (about 5 minutes).
 Spread over muffins and enjoy!

 I jumped on the breaking bad bandwagon a little late so I hope I can avoid finding out about how it end…good luck, right!
 Hope your bribery worked and you get to watch it somewhere tonight!!!
 You could have totally bribed me with these muffins…but since It is too late now I’m totally going to give that date syrup a try.
 I have heard of date syrup before but I didn’t realize you could substitute at a 1:1 ratio…awesome!!!

 At least you jumped on the bandwagon – the show is SOO good!
 I did get to see the finale and it didn’t disappoint!